 Section on Value & Effectiveness

-The United States spends far more money on healthcare per capita than many other high-income nations, yet delivers health improvements that are often modest and unevenly distributed.
-In the Section on Value and Effectiveness (SOLVE), part of NYU Langone’s Division of Comparative Effectiveness and Decision Science, we use modeling to evaluate the cost-effectiveness and success of strategies aimed at improving health, bringing together a variety of research tools.
-By estimating the costs, benefits, and value of healthcare plans, we aim to understand how to optimize healthcare services.
+The United States spends far more money on healthcare per capita than many other high-income nations, yet often delivers health improvements that are modest and unevenly distributed.
+In the Section on Value and Effectiveness Research (SOLVE), part of NYU Langone’s Division of Comparative Effectiveness and Decision Science, we aim to improve health and healthcare by conducting discipline-bridging research.
+Our work focuses on understanding and quantifying medical and social risks, measuring value in healthcare, optimizing allocation of limited resources, and improving health communication and decision making.

-We use our models to advise clients, which include state and local government agencies and managed care companies, about how to allocate their resources most effectively.
+Some of our work involves building mathematical models to advise clients, including state and local government agencies and managed care companies, about how to allocate their resources most effectively.
 We work directly with these stakeholders to translate our findings into improved clinical guidelines, quality measurements, clinical decision support, consumer education, and incentives.
 We publish our findings in top-tier, scientific, peer-reviewed journals.

 Our recommendations are guided by three principles: